Carole Estabrooks, CM, PhD, RN, FRSC, FCAHS, FAAN, FCAN

 Announcements

-I currently have a 1-2 year postdoctoral position available.
-This is a grant funded position starting Sept 1 or sooner, to work on advanced analyses of several waves of high quality survey data from all levels of staff in LTC homes, and in our linkable resident administrative database, as well as, in a much larger provincial resident database.
-This opportunity includes a major project with Alberta Health.
+I am also interested in recruiting postdoctoral fellows who are competitive for CIHR, MITACS, ASC or other federal extramural funding and who have solid QUANTITATIVE experience.
+We do work on advanced analyses of several waves of high quality survey data from all levels of staff in LTC homes, and in our linkable resident administrative database, as well as, in a much larger provincial resident database.
 E-mail me for further details.
-Candidates must be able to work independently and have strong quantitative skills and the ability to work in large databases; familiarity with SAS would be an asset.
-Expertise in SPSS, STATA, R and/or other software program is required.
+Candidates must be able to work independently and have strong quantitative skills and the ability to work in large databases; strong research design knowledge is a definite asset.
+Expertise in SAS, SPSS, STATA, R and/or other software program is required.
 Interested candidates will need to submit: (1) a detailed cover letter describing how the candidate’s background and previous training fit the qualifications of the position and their ability to meet the duties and responsibilities outlined, (2) the cover letter should reflect some familiarity with the TREC program, (3) a curriculum vitae, and (4) the contact information of academic references (and a decision-maker reference if applicable) to: cestabro@ualberta.ca

-I am currently accepting PhD students and postdoctoral fellows, as well as, honors undergraduate students and thesis master's students.
 My research program offers significant opportunity to work with and publish from an extensive and rich longitudinal database - for theses, postdoctoral and other projects.
 Students who are interested in applying for competitive extramural program funding should read information on relevant sites (e.g., CIHR, Alberta Innovates (AI), Alzheimer's Society, MITACS, etc.).
 These programs are highly competitive and require a very high GPA and depending on the level of award, good quality peer reviewed publications (the more senior, the higher the requirements), outside interests and volunteer experience.
-The CIHR Vainer (PhD) studies and CIHR Banting (post doctoral studies) are the most competitive awards in Canada.
+The CIHR Vainer (PhD) studies and CIHR Banting (post doctoral studies) and the Killam's are the most competitive awards in Canada.
 Competitive students will be supported to apply.
-Similarly competitive honours and general undergraduate students will also be supported for summer funding (CFN, SCN, and AI, as well as, MITACS international research exchange programs).
+Similarly competitive honours and general undergraduate students may also be supported for summer funding (CFN, SCN, and AI, as well as, MITACS international research exchange programs).

 If your research interests are aligned with my program of research and area of expertise, I welcome your requests.
 However, whether I accept a request for supervision will depend on: (a) whether I currently have capacity to supervise another student or postdoctoral fellow, and (b) whether the student or postdoctoral fellow's research interests are aligned with my own program of research and areas of expertise.
 Before reaching out, please make sure to carefully read what areas of research I focus on and research methods in which I have expertise.
 I will only respond to requests that: